All Products

 Inherits: part_test

-detach_range_partition(partition REGCLASS) -- Specify the name of the partition and convert the partition to a normal table.
+detach_range_partition(partition REGCLASS) -- Specify the partition that you want to convert into a common table.

 count